ambientkit/ambient/PLUGIN.md

 - template engine
 - router
 - middleware
+- routes
+- grant requests
+- settings
+- assets
-- other plugin
+- funcmaps

+There are also plugins that fall outside this list (most of them).
+They use the remainder of the functions to modify or interact with the app.
+Since a single interface is used for all plugins, a single plugin could essentially serve all the purposes, but then it wouldn't reall

 The main difference between the plugins is what functions are called in them.
-All the functions listed in the "other plugin" type can be used TBD

 ### Logger